Pollo Guisado

 • Add onion and red pepper and cook until the onion becomes translucent.
 Add garlic and cook for 30 seconds.

 • Return the chicken to the skillet and add olives, potatoes, tomato sauce, chicken stock, and bay leaves.
-Leave the mixture to start boiling, then cover and cook for 25 minutes on low heat or until the potatoes are cooked through and the meat is tender.
+Leave the mixture to boil, then cover and cook for at least 25 minutes on low heat or until the potatoes are cooked through and the meat is tender.
+You can simmer this stew for up to 90 minutes.

 • Garnish with fresh parsley and serve warm.